Did you know that 75% of employees have stolen from their employers?

 2. Conduct Background Checks

 While this won’t insulate you against theft entirely, it’s a good way to weed out employees who are more likely to steal.
-Before you hire a new employee, conduct a background check.
-This will allow you to spot employees who have histories of theft or credit issues, and weed them out before they walk through your doors.
+During the hiring process conduct a background check.
+This will allow you to spot new hires who have histories of theft or credit issues, and weed them out before they walk through your doors.

 3. Consider Surveillance

-Surveillance is one of the best ways to make sure employees aren’t acting dishonorably and to catch any who may.
+Surveillance is one of the best security measures to make sure employees aren’t acting dishonorably and to catch any who may.

-While many employers believe surveillance is prohibitively expensive, this doesn’t have to be the case.
+While many business owners believe surveillance is prohibitively expensive, this doesn’t have to be the case.
 In fact, many modern surveillance systems cost only a few hundred dollars and are simple enough for anyone to install.

 4. Conduct Regular Audits